kontent-ai/delivery-sdk-net/docs/customization-and-extensibility/strongly-typed-models.md

 ## Generating models

-:information_source: You can save time by [generating content type models](./strong-types-explained/code-generator.md) for your project using the [Kontent.ai .NET code generator](https://github.com/kontent-ai/model-generator-net) utility.
+:information_source: You can save time by [generating content type models](./strong-types-explained/code-generator.md) for your environment using the [Kontent.ai .NET code generator](https://github.com/kontent-ai/model-generator-net) utility.

 ## Retrieving content items